Justine Lee on Work Ethics, Mindful Content and Beauty

 How do you think the fashion and creative industry will change after COVID-19?

 I think the traditional model of the fashion industry is going to change substantially.
-The speed at which things were expected to land on magazine pages, hit stores and to only be marked down months after will need to change.
+The speed at which things were expected to land on magazine pages, hit stores and only be marked down months after will need to change.
 The notion of fashion shows and experiences I think will also be redefined.

 Consumers will also re-evaluate the rate in which they shop, and what they buy—it’s a new era and I think the focus will be on more mindful content and careful purchases.